 Students who wish to take advantage of this European study opportunity must apply during their first year on the LLB; there is no separate application process via UCAS.
 Successful completion of this year is recognised in your degree title on graduation: Law (European Legal Studies) LLB Honours.

 As a Law student, you’ll spend much of your time in our dedicated Law School.
 All of our facilities, staff and students are housed together in this building in the heart of campus.
 This helps to create an inclusive, community feeling.
-It also gives you access to some first-rate facilities, all under one roof:

 We also subscribe to many useful legal services, including Westlaw, Lexis®Library, Justis, and many electronic journals – these provide services like legal dictionaries, databases of legal materials, bibliographies and journals indexes.